 Products and Applications

-The produced fiber material consists of relative short and stiff fibers, that are formed in structures with a high degree of porosity fixed by mechanical means or adding of a binder.
-The fiber material can be formed in linear as well as non-linear shapes and geometries.
+The recycled material is formed and fixed in a porous structure.
+The material can be formed in linear as well as non-linear shapes and geometries.

 A noise barrier element basically consists of an outer frame of weather resistant material containing a core of acoustic absorbent recycled composite material.

-The element frame is manufactured in a weather resistant material for example metal, polymer or composite material, subject to specific requirements for the application.
+The frame consists of weather resistant material for example metal, polymer or composite material, subject to specific requirements for the application.
 The acoustic absorbent side facing the source of the noise allows air passage to the core material.

 Examples of combining absorbent elements with common fence elements.